alem-platform/foundation/bitmap/README.md

 **How to start**

 When you open this project, you may scare thinking how it large.
 But don't worry, if you decompose this project to mini tasks until it will be clear to you, you will see how it is possible.
 So firstly I recommend you decompose this project, and I will help you with decompose it on start, but after you will do it with self or teammates.
-I recommend do every feature (`header`, `apply filter`, ...) in order which I wrote, cause every next feature harder than previous, and doing previous feature, you will understand how to make next feature.
+I recommend do every feature (`header`, `filter`, ...) in order which I wrote, cause every next feature harder than previous, and doing previous feature, you will understand how to make next feature.

 Okay, let's split project to steps, with starting from subcommand `header`.